aspose-slides/Aspose.Slides-Documentation/net/getting-started/aspose-slides-for-xamarin/_index.md

 ---

 ## **Overview**
-Xamarin is a framework used for cross-platform mobile development in .NET C#.
+Xamarin is a framework used for mobile development in .NET C#.
 Xamarin has tools and libraries that extend the capabilities of the .NET platform.
 It allows developers to build applications for the **Android** operating system.

 {{% alert color="primary" %}}